M0ses/presentation-2020-gpw/markdown/agenda.md

 # Questionaire

 * How many of you used OBS?
-* How many of you used OBS to build packages?
+* How many of you used OBS to build images?
 * How many of you know vagrant?